KeerthiSujithaP/URL-Generator/README.md

 # Project Title - URL-Generator

 ## Introduction
---This project helps the user to create URL and helps the user to navigate to that URL with help of clickable link being provided.
+- This project helps the user to create URL and helps the user to navigate to that URL with help of clickable link being provided
+- This contain a dummy data to evaluate the user login credentials
---I used Prompt Engineering also to build this project.
+- I also used Prompt Engineering to build this project.

 ## Video Walkthrough of the project

 ## Features
-- Feature 1
-  Lets the user to create the URL
+- Lets the user to create the URL
-- Feature 2
-  Users can navigate to those URL with the help of clickable links
+- Users can navigate to those URL with the help of clickable links

 ## design decisions or assumptions
 I tried to implement a basic design with vibrant colors.